Conor Maynard: 2018–present: Broadway and +11 Hours

 In November 2018, Maynard began starring in the Broadway production of Kinky Boots at the Al Hirschfeld Theatre in the lead role of Charlie Price and gave his final performance on 10 January 2019.

 On 12 November 2021, Maynard released the single "What I Put You Through", which he co-wrote, adding it was the "most personal song [he'd] ever released".
 On 19 November 2021, the single charted at number 40 on the UK Singles Sales Chart but failed to chart on the UK Top 100.
 In April 2023, Maynard announced the upcoming release of his third studio album, +11 Hours, which would be his first album of original music in over a decade.
 On 9 June 2023, +11 Hours was released.
 The album was preceded by the singles "If I Ever", "By Your Side" and "Storage".

 On 24 May 2024, Swedish singer Darin released the single "Moonlight"; Maynard is credited as a co-writer of the song.

+On 4 September 2026, Maynard released a new EP entiled "my sister got a haircut".